PoliceRewired/social-distributor/README.md

 After you have set up your environment and AWS cli client credentials, you can use the following scripts for quick actions:

+* `init.sh` - install the dotnet amazon lambda tools
 * `build.sh` - rebuild the lambda project
 * `test.sh` - run tests against the lambda project
 * `deploy.sh` - deploy the lambda project to AWS
+* `dry-run.sh` - ask the lambda to confirm it could post to all the networks (does not post)

 ### Manual testing